-For more information on utilizing social media for ARRL Field Day, contact the ARRL Media & Public Relations Manager at <a href="https://kxyx.org/k
+For more information on utilizing social media for ARRL Field Day, contact the ARRL Media & Public Relations Manager at KX9X@arrl.org or at 860-594-0328.

 ARRL Field Day Safety Officer Checklist

 To qualify for the 100-point Safety Officer bonus (for Class A stations), a group must appoint a qualified person/s who are present at their site from the beginning of set-up until the end of break-down.